adamantmc/OnlineMovieStoreAPI/README.md

 ```

 ## Docker
-The `dockerfile` file can be built into a docker image by running:
+The `dockerfile` file can be built into a docker image by going into the `api` directory and running:

 ```
-docker build -t online_movie_store_api:latest .
+docker build -f ../devops/dockerfile -t online_movie_store_api:latest .
 ```

 A container can then start by running: